Speeding up CRC-32 calculations in Mojo

 return crc32^0xffffffff

-This is very similar, and just entails that we use a the reverse of the polygon we did before (if you bit reverse 0x04c11db7 you get 0xedb88320).
+This is very similar, and just entails that we use a the reverse of the polynomial we did before (if you bit reverse 0x04c11db7 you get 0xedb88320).
 This also saves us one 24-bit bit-shift, as we are now working on the bottom 8 bits of the UInt32 instead of the top 8.

 Just to verify that these implementations are equivalent, let’s do a quick test: